HPCNow/hpcnow-labs/user-training/08-intel-trace-collector.md

 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
 -->
+# Hands-On 08: Intel Trace Collector

 In this hands-on, we are going to collect statistics and key metrics with Intel MPI and Intel Trace Collector.
 If your application is already compiled with Intel MPI, we strongly suggest you to use your own code using a short test.

 *Estimated time : 15 minutes*